-There is also a great similarity between the ancient Greek thought and those of Indù and mainly Buddha as all come from the same source.
+There is also a great similarity between the ancient Greek thought and those of Hindu and mainly Buddha as all spring from the same source.
 The most important similarity is the identity of the One and Oneness doctrine of Upanishad and of the Greek Eleatic School.
-The famous saying "pànta rhêi" that expresses also the concept that characterizes "Sankhyano" that all things are in continuing change under the incessant activity of three Guna.
-One can also find similarity between Christianity and Indù (Vedic/Brahman) and the gnostic systems in its triple logos i.e; The Trinity:
+The famous saying "pànta rhêi" that expresses also the concept that characterizes "Sankhyano" that all things are in continuous change under the incessant activity of three Guna.
+One can also find similarity between Christianity and Hindu (Vedic/Brahman) and the gnostic systems in its triple logos i.e:

-- 1. the source of every life (the Father),

-- 2. the dual nature of human being (the son and the God),

-- 3. the creative mind (Holy Spirit).
+The Trinity: 1 the source of every life (the Father), 2 the dual nature of human being (the son and the God); and 3 the creative mind (Holy Spirit).

-Since those ancient times, human being has gone through many transformations in thought and action.
+Since those ancient times, humanity has undergone many transformations both in thought and action.
 While gaining in some ways it has lost on others.
-The pattern of thoughts had not always been supporting human evolution towards a harmony within and without.
-In effect, human being is now facing a number of problems, which are endangering its very survival, besides harming its environment at large.
-The sublime- conscious may be needed now more than any other time in the human history in order to repair the wounds of the natural process.
-At this juncture it may be opportune to quote a saying of Albert Einstein: "Without changing our pattern of thought, we will not be able to solve the problems we created with our current patterns of thought.".
-That is we need a context to belong to.
+The pattern of thoughts had not always been supporting human evolution towards a harmony both within and without.
+In effect, human is now facing a number of problems, which endanger its very survival, in addition to harming its environment at large.

+The sublime-conscious may be needed now more than any other time in human history in order to repair the wounds of the natural process.
+At this juncture it may be opportune to quote a saying of Albert Einstein: "Without changing our pattern of thought, we will not be able to solve the problems we created with our current patterns of thought."
+That is, we need a context to belong to.

-Now we can turn to our time and survey some of the relevant hard facts and findings regarding the emergence of wisdom as a universal virtue, an intangible property.
-It manifests itself, as a sensation of goodness and happiness, where the balance appear in the process of any human endeavor.
-Some individuals have the ability to sense it right from their birth some have to acquire it through repeated experiences and as a by-product of a long suffering at times.
-It may also be acquired with a deliberate action through a continuing observations and contact with the essence of goodness, beauty and grace & love existing around us and by reflecting on their opposites.
+Now turning to our present situation, we can survey some of the relevant hard facts and findings regarding the emergence of wisdom as a universal virtue, an intangible property.
+It manifests itself, as a sensation of goodness and happiness, where the balance appears in the process of any human endeavour.

+Some individuals have the ability to sense it right from their birth; others have to acquire it through repeated experiences and, at times, as a by-product of a long suffering at times.
+It may also be acquired with a deliberate action through continuing observations and contact with the essence of goodness, beauty and grace & love surrounding us and by reflecting on their opposites.
 Here the role of art and aesthetic and feeling a part of Nature are of paramount significance.
+MORE RECENTLY